Flight-Free-UK/flight_free_uk_website/source/posts_travel/uk-to-dolomites.html.markdown

 There was a great atmosphere on the train, aided by the cosmopolitan mix of nationalities (mainly British, Belgian, Dutch, but also German, Chinese and American).

 After a reasonable night’s sleep in my six-person compartment (sharing with just two others), we pulled into Innsbruck.
-The connecting OBB Railjet departed 45 minutes later, just the right amount of time to stretch my legs, grab some supplies from the station’s supermarket and return to the platform for the final leg of the journey.
+The connecting ÖBB Railjet departed 45 minutes later, just the right amount of time to stretch my legs, grab some supplies from the station’s supermarket and return to the platform for the final leg of the journey.

 The Railjet definitely felt like an upgrade on the European Sleeper, with more modern coaches and excellent wifi, and despite it being busier I managed to get some work done before we pulled into Bressanone/Brixen at around 13:00.

-I left the train, leaving my fellow passengers to continue to Verona and onto Venice, while I took a taxi to Innichen/San Candido.
+I left my fellow passengers to continue to Verona and onto Venice, while I took a taxi to Innichen/San Candido.
 Normally you could take a train all the way to the resort, but some work is going on to the track this winter.

 Despite the fact that the European Sleeper train didn’t operate as planned, from my point of view it wasn’t an issue.
 I had a great journey and arrived only two hours behind schedule.

 The advantage of travelling by train to go skiing is not only the lower emissions: you can also ski all of the final day, as your departure from the Dolomites will be around 5pm.

 The excitement of passing through six countries in 24 hours made me feel like a real traveller again.
-Train travel isn't just about getting from A to B, it's about the experience, in this case shared with a community of other train lovers.
+Train travel isn’t just about getting from A to B, it’s about the experience, in this case shared with a community of other train lovers.

 Fares: from €189 each way for a couchette, €799 for the full six-person couchette, or €89 for a seat.

-Andy B Travels: why operating a night train is so difficult: <https://www.andybtravels.com/news/european-sleeper>
+*S﻿ome insight into why operating night trains is so difficult: [www.andybtravels.com/news/european-sleeper](https://www.andybtravels.com/news/european-sleeper)*